Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 5 Maret 2026 04.46.23 UTC
+- WIB: Kamis, 5 Maret 2026 05.46.24 UTC
-- WITA: Kamis, 5 Maret 2026 05.46.23 UTC
+- WITA: Kamis, 5 Maret 2026 06.46.24 UTC
-- WIT: Kamis, 5 Maret 2026 06.46.23 UTC
+- WIT: Kamis, 5 Maret 2026 07.46.24 UTC

 Kutipan Inspiratif:
-"A true friend unbosoms freely, advises justly, assists readily, adventures boldly, takes all patiently, defends courageously, and continues a friend unchangeably."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

 Kategori: friendship